 You've got to hand it to Nigerian email fraudsters — they are nothing if not persistent.

-In their latest campaign to fool extraordinarily gullible people that they are due an inheritance, and that a bank in the West African nation is ready to hand over enormous sums of money, no questions asked, Nigerian scammers have begun sending emails that claim to be from U.S. Secretary of State Hillary Clinton, the security firm AppRiver reported.
+In their latest campaign to fool extraordinarily gullible people into believing that they are due an inheritance, and that a bank in the West African nation is ready to hand over enormous sums of money, no questions asked, Nigerian scammers have begun sending emails that claim to be from U.S. Secretary of State Hillary Clinton, the security firm AppRiver reported.

 As a U.S.-government official, Mrs. Clinton, the emails say, endorses the Central Bank of Nigeria in its effort to deposit $10.5 million into the recipient's bank account.
 To receive the money, the email, which is signed by Clinton, instructs people to contact the Nigerian bank's ATM-Card Department, which will give further information as to how to claim an ATM card that entitles its holder to withdraw $10,000 per day.